-As the Chief Executive Officer of Whitehorse City Council, it gives me great pleasure to present our community with the new Council Plan 2017-2021.
+As the Chief Executive Officer of Whitehorse City Council, it gives me great pleasure to present our community with year two of the Council Plan 2017-2021.

-Created through extensive community consultation and considering the thoughts of more than 1,200 people throughout our community, the new Council Plan was developed with and for our community.
-Through conversing with our community, conducting online surveys, holding community workshops and community pop-ups, Whitehorse City Council employee workshops as well as speaking to the vast array of customers in our key services, we were able to use this community feedback and input to help shape and inform our new Council Plan.
+Created through extensive community consultation and considering the thoughts of more than 1200 people throughout our community, the Council Plan was developed with and for our community.
+Through conversing with our community, conducting online surveys, holding community workshops and community pop-ups, Whitehorse City Council employee workshops as well as speaking to the vast array of customers in our key services, we were able to use this community feedback and input to help shape and inform our Council Plan.

-This Council Plan details the goals Council will work towards over the next four years and the related approach we will implement to ensure our success, as well as including how these will be financed through our Strategic Resource Plan.
+This Council Plan details the goals Council will work towards over four years and the related approach we will implement to ensure our success, as well as including how these will be financed through our Strategic Resource Plan.
 The Council Plan is linked directly to the Council Vision 2013-2023, which guides the future direction of the municipality over a ten-year period.

-Further refinements and contributions to this Council Plan and its priorities were also made by our new 10-member Council, who were elected in October 2016 and carry first-hand experience of the aspirations of our community.
+Further refinements and contributions to this Council Plan and its priorities were made by our 10-member Council, who were elected in October 2016 and carry first-hand experience of the aspirations of our community.

-We have taken what our community has told us as important and made them our priorities for the next four years.
-I encourage you to take the time to read this document and find out more about Council's goals, and invite you to join us as we embark on the next four years to ensure that the City of Whitehorse remains a healthy, vibrant, prosperous and sustainable city with a culturally-diverse community.
+We have taken what our community has told us as important, and made these our priorities for the four year plan.
+I encourage you to take the time to read this document and find out more about Council's goals, and invite you to join us as we continue to ensure that the City of Whitehorse remains a healthy, vibrant, prosperous and sustainable city with a culturally diverse community.